 The Datejust’s movements will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.

 OYSTER, JUBILEE AND PRESIDENT BRACELETS

-Depending on the version, the Datejust 31 is available on a three-piece link Oyster bracelet with a folding Oysterclasp or an elegant concealed Crownclasp; on a five-piece link Jubilee bracelet – created in 1945 especially for the Datejust – with a Crownclasp; or on a three-piece link President bracelet with a Crownclasp.
+Depending on the version, the Datejust 31 is available on a three-piece link Oyster bracelet with an Oysterclasp; on a five-piece link Jubilee bracelet – created in 1945 especially for the Datejust – with a Crownclasp; or on a three-piece link President bracelet with a Crownclasp.
 The Datejust 36 and the Datejust 41 are, depending on the version, available on a three-piece link Oyster bracelet or a five-piece link Jubilee bracelet fitted with an Oysterclasp.
+A concealed attachment system ensures seamless visual continuity between the bracelet and case.

 Bracelets equipped with an Oysterclasp also feature the Easylink comfort extension link, developed by Rolex, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.

-A concealed attachment system on the bracelet ensures seamless visual continuity between the bracelet and case.
-On the 18 ct gold versions (Datejust 31), the Oyster and President bracelets include ceramic inserts inside the links to enhance their flexibility and longevity.
+The President bracelet, fitted on all of the 18 ct gold versions (Datejust 31), includes ceramic inserts inside the links to enhance its flexibility and longevity.